 The DG Ivar 5 is Ecodesign Ready well ahead of 2022 as are all DG (Dik Guerts) stoves and they perform like a £1200 should do – perfectly.

 SIA stands for Stove Industry Alliance – a bunch of UK stove manufacturers who meet every now and then for coffee and chat about all things stoves.
-At their core they are a forum for ensuring the growth and security of the UK stove market.
-If there is bad news about wood burners in the press (here’s looking at you Sadiq) then the SIA are the most likely to get involved with positive PR.
+At their core, they are a forum for ensuring the growth and security of the UK stove market.
+If there is bad news about wood burners in the press (here’s looking at you Sadiq) then the SIA is the most likely to get involved with positive PR.

 Straight from the SIA’s website: ‘SIA Ecodesign Ready stoves are designed to reduce PM emissions by burning wood more efficiently and completely’.
 It should be noted at this point that a stove can be certified as Ecodesign Ready without having ever been near the SIA: there are testing centres in the Uk and Europe and they are independent of the SIA.

 In the early days one had to take a little care when choosing a stove Why?
 Well the first Ecodesign stove I was aware of was the first modern stove I started hearing complaints about.
 ‘Not enough heat”, ‘Doesn’t draw like my last stove”, “Cannot get it roaring away nicely’ etc. At a dealer event I heard dealers talking about the stove saying there were complaints that the glass was sooting up in the corners.
 Shortly after this the stove went through a few changes.
 I spoke to somebody ‘in the know’ and he said “these tests are very stringent and it is not easy to meet the rules and retain the performance customers are used to”.